fly-lang/fly/llvm/docs/DebuggingJITedCode.rst

 GDB attaches to a process, it puts a breakpoint in this function and loads all of the object files in the global list.
 When MCJIT calls the registration function, GDB catches the breakpoint signal, loads the new object file from the inferior's memory, and resumes the execution.
-In this way, GDB can get the necessary debug information.
+In this way, GDB can getValue the necessary debug information.

 GDB Version